 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 31.7%, 680 basis points better than the prior-year quarter.
-Operating margin was 5.7%, 540 basis points better than the prior-year quarter.
-Net margin was 1.9%, 420 basis points better than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 27.5%, 120 basis points better than the prior-year quarter.
+Operating margin was 1.5%, 80 basis points better than the prior-year quarter.
+Net margin was -0.6%, 90 basis points better than the prior-year quarter.

-Next year's average estimate for revenue is $25.19 billion.
-The average EPS estimate is $0.02.
+Next year's average estimate for revenue is $25.29 billion.

 - Add Rite Aid to My Watchlist.

 The article Rite Aid Beats Up on Analysts Yet Again originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.